-Community-based management of walnut forests and pasture in Southern Kyrgyzstan
+Promoting community-based management of walnut forests and pastures in South Kyrgyzstan

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: State Agency on Environment Protection and Forestry of the Kyrgyz Republic; Ministry of Agriculture and Melioration of the Kyrgyz Republic
+Lead executing agency: Forest Service under the Ministry of Agriculture of the Kyrgyz Republic

 The Kyrgyz walnut forest is the largest naturally growing walnut forest in the world.
 People living around it generate most of their income through collecting and selling walnuts, processing wild fruits and herbs as well as running livestock farming.

 Up to 75 per cent of pastures and forests are already degraded, mostly because of inappropriate land use.
 The existing system of forest and pasture management is not adapted to climate change.